andrewcampagnagit/dolphin/docs/GUIDE.md

 # Dolphin beta-4 Guide

-In this guide, you will learn the how to create and deploy dolphin packages, work with vars, create test blocks, utilize various useful command-line options, and develop custom BlockProcessors.
+In this guide, you will learn the how to create and deploy dolphin packages, work with vars, create test blocks, utilize various useful command-line options, view history, and develop custom BlockProcessors.

 ## Section 1.
 Introduction